theGreen-Coder/MCTB/GSoC25.md

 #### <ins>S-DAT results across several LLM models</ins>
 In 2025, Haase et al. introduced S-DAT: *"A Multilingual, GenAI-Driven Framework for Automated Divergent Thinking Assessment"* [[2]](#2).
 This study extended DAT to multiple languages.
 Since the original **GloVe** and **BERT** models were trained only on English data, they were unsuitable for producing accurate DAT results across languages.

 To address this limitation, the Haase et al. evaluated several multilingual embedding models to identify which produced the most stable and comparable distributions between languages [[2]](#2).
 After performing multilingual calibration, they determined that `Granite-Embedding-278m-multilingual` was the optimal choice [[21]](#21).
-As demonstrated [here](https://arxiv.org/html/2505.09068v1#S3.F1.8.8), this model exhibited the lowest variation and most consistent distribution across languages.
+As observed [here](https://arxiv.org/html/2505.09068v1#S3.F1.8.8), this model exhibited the lowest variation and most consistent distribution across languages.

 Figure 7 presents the results of the self-evaluated S-DAT across 12 languages (English, German, Spanish, French, Japanese, Portuguese, Arabic, Czech, Italian, Korean, Dutch, and Chinese).
-The LLMs shown in Figure 7 are sorted from left to right by their average score.
+The LLMs shown in Figure 7 are sorted from left to right by their average score across languages.
 LLM models were asked to generate 10 and 25 words as semantically different as possible in those 12 languages.
 Each configuration was repeated 25 times.
 Again, note that the numerical values produced by S-DAT are not directly comparable to those from the previous DAT and HardDAT.

 ![Alt text](./results/plots/SDAT_1.0_all_models_.png)

-While `Claude-Sonnet-4` achieved a slightly higher average overall (particularly on the 10-word S-DAT responses), no major differences were observed in the S-DAT distributions.
+While `claude-sonnet-4` achieved a slightly higher average overall (particularly on the 10-word S-DAT responses), no major differences were observed in the S-DAT distributions.
 Larger models such as `gemini-2.5-pro` and `gpt-5` also produced marginally higher S-DAT scores, but these differences were not statistically significant.

 Across all models, S-DAT performance showed a slight decline when LLMs were prompted to generate 25 words instead of 10.
 This is expected, as producing more words that diverge semantically from each other is more challenging.

-To investigate the intra-model distributions across languages, Figure 8 (as well as A.1 and A.2 in the appendix) are shown.
+To investigate the intra-model distributions across languages, Figure 8 (as well as A.1 and A.2 in the appendix) are presented.

 ![Alt text](./results/plots/SDAT_1.1_gemini-2.5-pro-languages_.png)

-All three models (`Claude-Sonnet-4`, `gpt-5`, `gemini-2.5-pro`) seemed to perform suboptimally in languages liek Japanese and German (among others).
+All three models (`claude-sonnet-4`, `gpt-5`, `gemini-2.5-pro`) seemed to perform suboptimally in languages liek Japanese and German (among others).
 This could also be due fact that `Granite-Embedding-278m-multilingual` is not as good at word embedding in those languages.
-In fact, in [[2]](#2), there is a slight drop in S-DAT scores in Japanese, which could explain this.
+In fact, in [[2]](#2), there is a slight drop in S-DAT scores in Japanese, which could explain the drop in S-DAT performance.

 Figures 9 is indicative since it illustrates broad patterns and potential weaknesses rather than conclusive evidence.
-The same is true for Figrue A.1 (`gpt-5`'s S-DAT scores accross diferent languages), and Figure A.2 (`Claude-Sonnet-4`'s S-DAT scores accross diferent languages).
+The same is true for Figrue A.1 (`gpt-5`'s S-DAT scores accross diferent languages), and Figure A.2 (`claude-sonnet-4`'s S-DAT scores accross diferent languages).

 #### <ins>S-DAT scores under constraints showed no singificant results</ins>
-Finally, LLMs were evaluated using S-DAT under additional constraints, where responses were restricted to nouns referring to edible items, tools, objects valued under $10, or items/phenomena that produce sound when used.
+Finally, LLMs were evaluated using S-DAT under additional constraints.
+Models were restricted to nouns referring to edible items, tools, objects valued under $10, or items/phenomena that produce sound when used.
 Results were plotted in Figure 9.

 ![Alt text](./results/plots/SDAT_1.2_constraints_.png)

-As seen in Figure 9, the imposed constraints seemed to generally not affect LLMs.
+As seen in Figure 9, the imposed constraints seemed to generally not affect LLM performance.
 As a result, S-DAT distributions across models were relatively similar, and no major significance was found.

-*Note that prompts were translated from English directly to all other 12 languages (as I unfortunately don't speak all of them).
-Therefore, there might be discrepancies between prompts that might create bias in the results.
+*Note that prompts were automatically translated from English directly to all other 12 languages (as I unfortunately don't speak all of them).
+Therefore, there might be discrepancies between prompt translations that might create bias in the results.
 In addition, the applied constraints were not systematically checked, which may also have introduced additional sources of error to the results.*

 ### Divergent semantic integration (DSI)
 In order to evaluate creative writing, DSI was calculated across different LLMs.
 As explained in the background section, while DSI does not directly measure divergent thinking, it serves as a useful proxy for measuring the connection between divergent concepts (which is a core component of divergent thinking).
 DSI was calculated using the method explained in the original paper [[14]](#14), where context-dependent BERT embeddings are calculated and the semantic distance is computed between pairs of words.